Helsinki vs Stockholm: Which Nordic Capital to Visit?

 The city of Helsinki is a haven for a wide array of interests, whether you’re keen to dive into Helsinki’s world-renowned architecture and design, take in the Helsinki Cathedral, break a sweat in a traditional Finnish sauna, or discover Helsinki and Finland’s history further.

-If you’re specifically drawn to the simplicity of Nordic architecture and design, Helsinki is a treasure trove, full of renowned works as well as less-known structures.
-Marvel at the Temppeliaukio Church, a masterpiece church built into solid rock, and immerse yourself in the innovative creativity at the Kiasma Museum of Contemporary Art.
+Make sure to visit the Temppeliaukio Church and head to the Kiasma Museum of Contemporary Art.
 You can take a walking tour with a guide to learn more about the architecture.

 Another option is to explore the Design District, a creative corner of Helsinki, where boutiques, galleries, and studios showcase Finland’s world-renowned design heritage.

-History buffs can satisfy their thirst for knowledge at the National Museum of Finland, which traces the nation’s history from its prehistoric roots to modern times.
-For a captivating outdoor historical journey, visit the Seurasaari Open-Air Museum, an island filled with well-preserved, centuries-old buildings representing Finland’s rural heritage.
+For something super interesting, visit the Seurasaari Open-Air Museum, an island filled with well-preserved, centuries-old buildings representing Finland’s rural heritage.

 Helsinki also has a thriving nightlife that can be great to explore, as well, if you’re looking for a fun night out while visiting the Finnish capital.